google/material-design-lite/src/slider/README.md

-#Slider

 ##Introduction
 The Material Design Lite (MDL) **slider** component is an enhanced version of the new HTML5 `<input type="range">` element.
 A slider consists of a horizontal line upon which sits a small, movable disc (the *thumb*) and, typically, text that clearly communicates a value that will be set when the user moves it.

 Sliders are a fairly new feature in user interfaces, and allow users to choose a value from a predetermined range by moving the thumb through the range (lower values to the left, higher values to the right).
 Their design and use is an important factor in the overall user experience.
 See the slider component's [Material Design specifications page](http://www.google.com/design/spec/components/sliders.html) for details.

 The enhanced slider component may be initially or programmatically *disabled*.